mhoehle/hoehleatsu.github.io/_posts/2017-02-06-onomastics.md

 keep these `NA` names in the analysis, because at the time of writing it was unclear, if this is a data recording problem (e.g. a delay of the December 2016 kids) or actually allowed.
-An email inquiry with the data providing agency about the origin of these `NA`'s currently remains unanswered (since 7 days).
+An email inquiry with the data providing agency can hopefully shed some more light on this.

 We can now look at the top-5-names in Berlin for each gender: